|

 residue levels present on produce being sold and consumed in New

-collected were grown in NJ, the program does not ignore commodities
+commodities collected were grown in NJ, the program does not ignore

-The commodities examined include apples, asparagus, blueberries,
+to NJ consumers.
+The commodities examined include apples, asparagus,

-broccoli, cauliflower, cherries, Chinese vegetables, cucumbers,
+blueberries, broccoli, cauliflower, cherries, Chinese vegetables,

-eggplant, lettuce, onions, peas, peaches, peppers, potatoes (white
+cucumbers, eggplant, lettuce, onions, peas, peaches, peppers,

-different pesticide residues, including environmental contaminants
+residues, including environmental contaminants such as DDT and

-such as DDT and dieldrin.
-As this program continues to expand,
+dieldrin.
+As this program continues to expand, more commodities

-further ensure the quality of the fresh produce in New Jersey.
+quality of the fresh produce in New Jersey.

 Detailed reports and analytical results are

-available on the Publications
+available on the Publications page.

 GROUND WATER MONITORING NETWORK